DaveParillo/intermediate-cpp/_sources/containers/associative-containers.rst

 We might sometimes get very unlucky and not find the element until the access the last element.
-Over many searches, on average, we will have to examine :math:`N / 2` elements.
+Over many searches, on average, we will have to examine :math:`N \over 2` elements.

 It's easy to see that the more elements are added, the longer searches will take.